stangeqwq/CTF/TryHackMe/IntroToROP.md

 # Intro To ROP
+This room is created by [DiZma](https://tryhackme.com/p/DiZma) and is an introduction to `rop` or `return oriented programming` wherein one uses a series of returns to different functions to do, among other things, access priviledge-enclosed files, `flag.txt`, or certain functions.

 ## Task 3 - First ROP
 We inspect the files that are in the `~\first_rop` directory.
 Running a `checksec` on `three_locks` gives us a pretty vulnerable binary.